Rehaan12345/clubfinder/README.md

 If you have any ideas or questions regarding the website and its functionality, let me know by emailing me at **25ranjaria@cpsd.us.**

+## Run the file

+If you're interested in running the developer version of the website, install the dependencies in the ```requirements.txt``` file, and run the main.py file.

 ## About the code

 This project uses Flask, a lightweight Python framework.